flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 ## Introducion

+When uncrewed air vehicle (UAV) command-and-control (C2) connectivity employs a cellular network, specifically for BVLOS (Beyond Visual Line-of-Sight), there is a number of considerations for an operator to resolve.
+These issues are driven by the Use Case itself, but also by existing standardization and regulation.

+The problems to be addressed relate to the different aspects: deployment, performance, safety, and security.
+The Use Case calls just for a proper IP-based data exchange, but establishing it properly can be challenging.

 The trusted UAS Next-Generation Command-and-Control (C2NG) Service enables reliable and compliant connectivity between uncrewed aircraft (UA) a.k.a. drones and remote pilot stations (RPS).
 Any UA under consideration is assumed to be equipped with 5G modules and antennae.
 RPS may also use 5G connectivity, but not necessarily.
 All data exchanges are assumed to be based on TCP/IP protocol suite.
 In contrast with generic Internet connectivity, a reliable connection between the vehicle and the RPS is herein referred to as the “aerial connection”.

 This service has three primary functions: